Child Neurology Residency

 Curriculum & Schedule

 The first two years of training (general pediatrics) are completed at Nationwide Children’s Hospital.
-The required 13 four-week blocks of adult neurology education, at OSU’s main campus, are spread throughout the 3 years of Child Neurology training: 6 blocks during the 3rd year of residency, 3 blocks in the 4th year and 4 blocks in the 5th year.
+The required 13 four-week blocks of adult neurology education through the Ohio State University are spread throughout the 3 years of Child Neurology training: 6 blocks during the 3rd year of residency, 3 blocks in the 4th year and 4 blocks in the 5th year.

 During the three years of Child Neurology training, residents progressively refine their clinical skills in multiple settings.
 These experiences are enriched by elective rotations.
 Our faculty members are passionate about the advancement of science and education.
 As such, we offer ample opportunities for our trainees to participate in clinical and basic sciences research.